-Summary : Early season is a time of intense activitiy in Antarctica.
+Summary : Designed for outdoor enthusiasts and adventure lovers, this trip also has great appeal to those who wish to experience Antarctica at a magical time of the season.
+Early season is a time of intense activity in Antarctica.
 The wildlife migrations have commenced and the sea ice is quickly receding, allowing access to locations which have been ice-choked since winter.
-You can anticipate exciting ice navigation on the ship and will be among the first to visit many of the well known sites this season.
+You can anticipate exciting ice navigation on the ship and will be among the first to visit many well-known sites this season.
 For all these reasons, it's one of the best times of the year to visit Antarctica.
 What makes this journey so special is the enhanced program of off-ship activities offered on this departure.
 Taking advantage of optimal snow and ice conditions in November, you can experience a range of additional activities which complement regular programming.
-For those with some technical ability and experience, there is also back-country ski touring.
+For those with some technical ability and experience, there is back-country ski touring.
 Snowshoeing is another exciting option.
 If you have some experience sea kayaking, why not enjoy this unique activity?
-Accompanied by a small group of paddlers, your expert guides will allow you to experience Antarctica in a very different way.
+Accompanied by a small group of paddlers, your knowledgeable guides will allow you to experience Antarctica in a very different way.
 Camping is yet another great activity.
-All this is complemented with a fascinating series of onboard presentations, led by adventurers, marine biologists, naturalists, glaciologists, historians and an onboard photographer.
+All this is complemented with a fascinating series of onboard presentations, led by adventurers, marine biologists, naturalists, glaciologists, historians, and an onboard photographer.

 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Awaken today with the magnificent snowy peaks of the South Shetland Islands laid out before you.
 Depending on ice and weather conditions, plan on entering the McFarlane Strait, which separates Greenwich and Livingstone Islands.
 Half Moon Island or nearby Yankee Harbor are possible landing sites.
-A short way to the southwest lies Deception Island – a flooded volcanic caldera.
+A short way to the southwest lies Deception Island, a flooded volcanic caldera.
 Navigating the ship into the narrow passage takes great skill.
-The old whaling station here begs exploration and there are some fantastic hikes available along the black sand beach to investigate the old aircraft hangar and other relics.
-A hike of several kilometers up to a highpoint known as Neptune’s Window is another option.
+The old whaling station here begs exploration and there are some fantastic hikes available along the black sand beach to investigate an old aircraft hangar and other relics.
+A hike of several miles up to a high point known as Neptune’s Window is another option.

-Overnight cross the Bransfield Strait, navigating along the coastline of continental Antarctica.
-Over the following days, the itinerary is deliberately flexible to account for early season ice conditions, and to take advantage of optimal snow conditions at several of favorite landing sites.
-Your planned exploration starts in vicinity of Mikkelson Harbor and neighboring Cierva Cove—both beautiful locations and the perfect introduction to Antarctica.
+Overnight you'll cross the Bransfield Strait, along the coastline of continental Antarctica.
+Over the following days, the itinerary is deliberately flexible to account for early season ice conditions, and to take advantage of optimal snow conditions at several favorite landing sites.
+Your planned exploration starts in the vicinity of Mikkelson Harbor and neighboring Cierva Cove—both beautiful locations and the perfect introduction to Antarctica.

 Heading south along the coastline of the continent, your busy program of activities will now be in full swing.
 Days are spent exploring on and off the ship.
 Popular activities include guided hikes on shore and visits to wildlife colonies with expert naturalist guides, while the historic huts and science stations provide a fascinating glimpse into the past and the present.
 Zodiac cruising among the ice is always a memorable activity.

-Epedition sea kayakers will head out on excursions which may last all day.
-An overnight kayak/camping excursion is available to the more adventurous in the group.
+Expedition sea kayakers will head out on excursions which may last all day.
+An overnight kayaking/camping excursion is available to the more adventurous in the group.
 Everyone aboard will have an opportunity to camp onshore for the night in Antarctica if the weather conditions cooperate.
 Photography enthusiasts will enjoy the chance to spend an entire day with the expedition photographer on an all-day field workshop.

-Range as far south as ice conditions permit and hope to navigate as far as Neko Harbor and into the Errera Channel.
-Witnessing the migration of the penguins early in the season as they busily reestablish their rookeries and prepare nests is a fascinating experience.
+The ship will range as far south as ice conditions permit and hope to navigate as far as Neko Harbor and into the Errera Channel.
+Witnessing the migration of penguins early in the season as they busily reestablish their rookeries and prepare nests is a fascinating experience.

-In the early morning, arrive back in Ushuaia, and say farewell to your crew and fellow travelers.
-Guests will be transported to their hotels or to the airport for return flights home.
+In the early morning, arrive back in Ushuaia and say farewell to your crew and fellow travelers.
+You will be transported to your hotel or to the airport for your return flight home.

 Pre-booked option for up to 6 guests (4 guest minimum required).
 The overnight sea kayaking adventure with camping is available for those already enrolled in the standard sea kayak program.
 Participation is dependent upon guide approval onboard.